High alert in J&K, Punjab as JeM looks to hit Army installations

 Drone alert sounded in 3 districts of Punjab: State on very high alert

-Incidentally, these terrorists are undergoing rigorous training at the Balakot facility of the JeM that was hit by the Indian Air Force.
+Incidentally, these terrorists are undergoing rigorous training at the Balakot facility of the JeM that was hit by the Indian Air Force (IAF).

 The information that is based on Intelligence gathering suggests that these 40 jihadis are being trained to strike at Jammu and Kashmir as well as other parts of the country.
 In the past few weeks, the Intelligence has indicated that Pakistan would up the ante and strike at various locations that include, Maharashtra, Gujarat and some of the southern states.